Grapycal/Grapycal/backend/docs/source/getting_started/extension.rst

 Extension
 ================

-All nodes in Grapycal are defined in extensions.
+Nodes in Grapycal are provided by extensions.
 An extension is a Python package that defines a set of nodes for a specific domain.
 For example, there would be an extension for image processing, another one for deep learning, etc.
 The extension `grapycal_builtin` is automatically included in every workspace, providing a set of basic nodes.
 You can create your own extensions to define custom nodes doing arbitrary tasks.

 Here is a brief walkthrough of how to create an extension.
-For more details about defining nodes, see :doc:`../developer_guide/define_a_node`.
+For more details about defining nodes, see Developer Guide: :doc:`../developer_guide/define_a_node`.

 Create an Extension
 -------------------